prezi/reverse-proxy-rate-limiter/README.md

 ### Settings
 There are 5 levels of sources for the settings (all but the first one optional).
 From lowest to highest priority:

- * Default configuration values hard-coded in `lib/rate-limiter/settings.js`
+ * Default settings values hard-coded in `lib/reverse-proxy-rate-limiter/settings.js`
  * `$PWD/config/default.json` if it exists
  * `$PWD/config/$NODE_ENV.json` if it exists
- * The second parameter to `lib/rate-limiter/settings.js#load` is an optional function which gets called with a `ConfigBuilder` instance as its only argument.
+ * The second parameter to `lib/reverse-proxy-rate-limiter/settings.js#load` is an optional function which gets called with a `ConfigBuilder` instance as its only argument.
 It can make `add{Obj,File,Dir}` calls on it to add any custom config sources.
- * The first parameter to `lib/rate-limiter/settings.js#load` is an optional string which is the path to a configuration file.
-If run through `lib/rate-limiter/boot.js` (used by `start-rate-limiter.js`), the command-line argument `--config` (or just `-c`) is passed in here.
+ * The first parameter to `lib/reverse-proxy-rate-limiter/settings.js#load` is an optional string which is the path to a settings file.
+If called from `lib/reverse-proxy-rate-limiter/settings.js#init` (used by `start-rate-limiter.js`), the command-line argument `--config` (or just `-c`) is passed in here.

 ### Limits Configuration